 So there are three possibilities which the OHLC data could be mismatching and your stoploss got triggered.

 1)Exchange Misses the Tick: Since exchange generates millions of ticks every second.
-Some of the ticks might be failed to capture in their snapshot data(Level 1, Level 2, Level 3) which is sent to the brokers/datavendors/websites which resulted in a high and low mismatch on your intraday charts.
-This is a very rare scenario in this case every broker/vendors/websites failed to receive that missed quotes/LTP price
+Some of the ticks might be failed to capture in their snapshot data(Level 1, Level 2, Level 3) which is sent to the brokers/data vendors/websites which resulted in a high and low mismatch on your intraday charts.
+This is a very rare scenario in this case every broker/vendor/website failed to receive that missed quotes/LTP price this usually happens during high volatile times.

 2)Poor Internet Bandwidth or Poor Platform Design: Possibly your internet bandwidth has gone slow and at times it would have fluctuated in that case your broker terminal failed to capture it in your charts.
 However charting platform like Amibroker has capabilities of auto-rebackfilling any missed ticks (Level 1) data which you receive in your charting platform.
 And most of the other platforms and broker platforms often are not designed to auto rebackfill (Poor application design though).